MicrosoftDocs/sql-docs/docs/relational-databases/native-client-ole-db-how-to/fetch-columns-using-irow-getcolumns-ole-db.md

    printf("In GetColumns(), Columns= %d\n", cColumns);

    // Determine no. of columns to retrieve.
-Since iEnd and iStart is same, this is redundent step.
+Since iEnd and iStart is same, this is redundant step.
    // cUserCols will always be 1.
    cUserCols = iEnd - iStart + 1;